fantin-mesny/Effect-Of-Biological-Categories-On-Genomes-Composition/readme.md

 ## Used in

-Hage, Hayat, Shingo Miyauchi, Máté Virágh, Elodie Drula, Byoungnam Min, Delphine Chaduli, David Navarro et al. "Gene family expansions and transcriptome signatures uncover fungal adaptations to wood decay." *Environmental Microbiology* (2021).
+Hage et al. "Gene family expansions and transcriptome signatures uncover fungal adaptations to wood decay." *Environmental Microbiology* (2021).

-Miyauchi, Shingo, Enikő Kiss, Alan Kuo, Elodie Drula, Annegret Kohler, Marisol Sánchez-García, Emmanuelle Morin et al. "Large-scale genome sequencing of mycorrhizal fungi provides insights into the early evolution of symbiotic traits." *Nature communications* 11, no. 1 (2020): 1-17.
+Miyauchi et al. "Large-scale genome sequencing of mycorrhizal fungi provides insights into the early evolution of symbiotic traits." *Nature communications* 11, no. 1 (2020): 1-17.

 ## About